nadine2000/bash/README.md

 ### 3. **Delete Script (`delete.sh`)**
 This script handles file and folder deletion with safety checks:

-- **Confirmation for Deletion**: Ask for confirmation before every delete operation.
 - **Delete Options**:
   - Delete all contents of a folder (with details on the number of files and total disk usage).
   - Delete files of a specific extension.